-Curriculum & Instruction
+Department of Curriculum & Instruction

 Our mission, in this time of great social and technological change, must be to ensure quality learning for all of our students.
-No task is more important than the development of a sound curriculum that challenges all of our students.
+No task is more important than the development of a sound curriculum that challenges and supports all of our students.
 Thoughtful consideration must be given to the development of a curriculum and review process that will prepare each student to compete successfully in higher education and the workforce.

-Our curriculum is designed with this goal in mind - to create a well-aligned educational system where standards, assessments, and classroom practice support and develop 21st Century skills by all of our students.
+Our curriculum is designed with this goal in mind - to create a well-aligned educational system where standards, assessments, and classroom practices support and develop 21st Century skills in all of our students.
 To best ensure this result, we understand that the quality of education depends on the quality of our educators.
 Educators must have the instructional skills, subject matter knowledge, and leadership skills to help all students learn well.
 Teaching and administrative staff members need to know about the best research-based teaching techniques, curriculum standards, and the most effective assessment and evaluation techniques.
-This requires ongoing staff dialogue and development that is closely linked to supervision, teacher evaluation, and curriculum implementation.
+This requires ongoing staff dialogue and professional development that is closely linked to supervision, teacher evaluation, and curriculum implementation.
 It is in this manner that we can best ensure that our students are developing the knowledge, skills and characteristics needed to succeed in their future pursuit of college and career placement.